Disposal of Excess Pesticide-Treated Seed

 - Plant treated seed at a depth greater than 1 inch (2.5 cm).
 If the seed is broadcast on the soil surface, incorporate it immediately.

 - Immediately cover small quantities of treated seed that are spilled during loading and in areas such as row ends, and plant seed away from bodies of water.
 Collect larger quantities of spilled seed.
+Treated seed left on the surface can be harmful to wildlife.

 Disposal of Bags that Contained Treated Seed